xmgbautista/xmgbautista.github.io/_pages/contact.md

 ## Contact

 <p style='text-align: justify;'>
-I can be contacted by email or through my LinkedIn page, both of which are in the profile section.
+I can be contacted by email or through my LinkedIn page, both of which are on my profile.
 To schedule a meeting over Google Meet, please reserve a slot in the calendar below.
 Each slot is 30 minutes and must be booked at least 6 hours and up to 90 days in advance.
 </p>